 The differences between solvers on various families of constraints suggests that hybrid approaches should be studied, in particular for software verification.
-While our prototype currently handles only language intersection constraints, we intend to expand this to support concatenation constraints $(x \circ y \in L)$ , as well as negation and disjunction of constraints.
+While our prototype currently handles only language intersection constraints, we intend to expand this to support concatenation constraints $(x \circ y \in L)$, as well as negation and disjunction of constraints.

-The relaxation described in Section 5.2 is essentially a crude approximation of CEGAR [3].
-It would be interesting to apply similar abstraction refinement approaches to the problem of testing context-free language intersection, by iteratively refining regular overapproximations to the languages.
-Also, the described relaxation is a simple syntactic transformation, which is only possible if the bounded repetition is already specified as part of the input; if the language is generated procedurally, or provided as an automaton, this is no longer viable.
-Instead, it may be worthwhile to develop algorithms for examining an automaton directly for relaxation opportunities.
+The relaxation described in Section 5.2 is an approximation of a traditional abstraction-refinement loop [4], where we only perform a single refinement step.
+It would be interesting to replace this with finer-grained progressive strengthening.

+Our relaxation is currently a purely syntactic transformation.
+Such a scheme is only possible if the bounded repetition is already specified as part of the input.
+If the language is generated procedurally, or provided as an automaton, the transformation is no longer viable.
+Instead, it may be worthwhile to develop algorithms that examine the automaton directly for relaxation opportunities.